marcusperdue/README-Generator/README.md

 1. Open your terminal or command prompt.
 2. Navigate to the project's root directory.
+3. Run `npm install --save-dev jest`
-3. Run `npm test` to execute the tests.
+4. Run `npm test` to execute the tests.

 ## Questions